SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 ## Change Log

+### 2025-08-21
+- Adding dynamically generated archives pages to view posts by month and year on a separate page.
+- Clicking the year or the month in the breadcrumbs at the top of an entry will take you to the archive page

 #### 2025-08-17c
 - Adding a progress tracker to the sidebar to show stats about journal entries this month